By The Time They Got to Woodstock…

 October 2022

-Tree House began brewing beer here in September 2023, so a revisit is in order.
+Tree House began brewing beer here in September 2023, and I revisited this place for the brewery.

 I’m at a bit of a loss here.
 On the one hand, there’s too much for me to say about Tree House The Company but on the other hand, I want to keep this page relatively simple and clean.
 That’s how this outpost of the Massachusetts brewing juggernaut operates, and that’s what makes it so great to me.